1991–1992 Georgian coup d'état: Events Outside of Tbilisi

 While Tbilisi falls into chaos, the rest of Georgia (except for South Ossetia) remains more or less calm during the first week of the conflict.
 However, the events affected some rural zones in January 1992.
 Thus, while Georgian television falls under opposition control on 1 January, all programming is stopped in western Georgia, which had remained loyal to Gamsakhurdia, thanks to the capture of the broadcasting tower of Kutaisi by Zviadists.
 In the same manner, while a majority of the country stops receiving newspapers following the closure of printers in Tbilisi during the coup, western Georgia keeps its pro-Gamsakhurdia newspapers thanks to the printers of Kutaisi.

-On 4 January, Zviad Gamsakhurdia signs a decree from his bunker requiring all municipal and regional governments outside of Tbilisi to organize a large-scale mobilization of troops against the opposition, an act described by some as a call for guerrilla warfare.
+On 4 January, Zviad Gamsakhurdia signs a decree from his bunker requiring all municipal and regional governments outside of Tbilisi to organize a large-scale mobilization of troops against the opposition.
 This order requires the mobilization to take place until 7 January and mandates the local governments to open mobilization centers to welcome all military conscripts, aged 20 to 45 years old.
 Local authorities are also under the obligation to organize transport for this theoretical army.
 However, without a National Guard, this decree cannot be enforced.

 In response, the Military Council announces the abolition of local governments and declares its intent to appoint local governors loyal to the opposition.
-According to an announcement by the Council, the majority of local government centers fell into the junta's control by 18:30 on 4 January.
+According to an announcement by the council, the majority of local government centers fell into the junta's control by 18:30 on 4 January.
 However, the country still includes some cities loyal to the President; a gun battle takes place at the Rustavi City Hall, 25 kilometers south of the capital, between the local government and Military Council troops, on 5 January.
 No injury is reported from this battle.